The equivalence between two real Seiberg-Witten Floer homologies: Relating finite and infinite dimensional Morse homologies

 \subsection{Finite dimensional approximations}

-The two main distinctions between real monopole Floer homology and real Seiberg-Witten homotopy type are \begin{enumerate} \item One works on the whole configuration space, the other works in the global Coulomb slice; \item One uses perturbation, the other does not but cut off the configuration space using eigenspaces. \end{enumerate} In the previous section, we reconstructed real monopole Floer homology in the global Coulomb slice.
-Now, we want a version of real Seiberg-Witten homotopy type with perturbation.
+The two main distinctions between real monopole Floer homology and real Seiberg-Witten Floer homotopy type are \begin{enumerate} \item One works on the whole configuration space, the other works in the global Coulomb slice; \item One uses perturbation, the other does not but cut off the configuration space using eigenspaces. \end{enumerate}

+In the previous section, we reconstructed real monopole Floer homology in the global Coulomb slice.
+Now, we want a version of real Seiberg-Witten Floer homotopy type with perturbation.

 In \cite[Section 6.1]{Lidman2016TheEO}, they introduced a new property \emph{very compact} (\cite[Definition 6.1.1]{Lidman2016TheEO}) on self-maps of the global Coulomb slice $W$ to characterize perturbations that are allowed for finite-dimensional approximation.
 The same definition works with $W$ replaced by $W^{I}$.
 We choose not to review this definition, since any $I$-equivariant very compact map $W\to W$ gives rise to a very compact map $W^{I}\to W^{I}$ and we will only need maps of this form.
 We restate some propositions in the real setup for future references.